What Are Backlinks?

 The difference is that with broken link building, you’re only looking for pages that have 404 errors.

-To find these 404 links, you want to focus on resource pages in your niche.
+To find and fix broken links, including the 404 links, you want to focus on resource pages in your niche.
 So if you’re in the fitness niche you’d search in Google using these search strings:

 - “fitness” + “resource page”